 SUNY Maritime College

-SUNY Maritime College is a public multipurpose college for the maritime and related industries, located on a 55-acre campus Throggs Neck, New York.
+SUNY Maritime College is a public multipurpose college for maritime and related industries, located on a 55-acre campus in Throggs Neck, New York.
 Undergraduate programs include Electrical Engineering, Facilities Engineering, International Transportation and Trade (Business), Marine Engineering, Marine Environmental Science, Marine Operations, Marine Technology Small Vessel Operation, Marine Transportation, Maritime Studies, Mechanical Engineering, and Naval Architecture.
 Approximately 70% of students are working toward a joint bachelor’s degree and US Coast Guard license, which requires you to the regiment of cadets, a disciplined lifestyle program that’s also open to students who are not interested in earning a license.

 SUNY Polytechnic Institute

 SUNY Polytechnic Institute is a public institute of technology with campuses in Utica and Albany, New York.
 The Institute is comprised of five colleges that offer programs in Applied Computing, Biology, Civil Engineering Technology, Electrical & Computer Engineering, Nanoscale Engineering, Cybersecurity, and more.
 SUNY Poly’s Utica campus offers students the opportunity to engage in various manufacturing processes through the Center for Global Advanced Manufacturing (CGAM), while students at the Albany campus have the opportunity to work side-by-side with faculty and industry-leading companies in the state-of-the-art Albany NanoTech Complex.